How Can You Tell If It’s Quality Calligraphy?

 Back then, with my unstudied eye, anything with “flourishes” (fancy swirls on the letters) qualified as calligraphy to me – and I wanted to learn how to do it.
 In the early stages of my studies, I remember receiving compliments for my work from people impressed by flourishes.
-But as I studied calligraphy in depth, I learned to distinguish professional calligraphy from fancy lettering.
+But as I studied calligraphy in depth, I learned to distinguish professional quality calligraphy from fancy lettering.
 In fact, I have found that much of the calligraphy for sale is of a substandard level that would not be considered professional quality.
 As with everything else in life, it is “buyer beware”.
 That is why I am writing this section: to help you to become a discerning and educated customer, who pays for, and receives a quality product.

-Look for Consistency
+Look for Consistency to determine quality

-CONSISTENCY in each letter.
+Proper calligraphy letters have CONSISTENCY.
 For example, each “A” looks like every other “A”.
 It has the same width, height, shape, thick and thin parts, slant, serif shape (the beginning and endings of letters), and spacing between letters, as each other letter.
 Furthermore, each “a” is also the same width as every other letter in the alphabet, except for “m” and “w”.
 Interestingly, I learned that with this type of consistency one could construct of an entire alphabet with only the letter “a” or “n” as a guide to what the other letter should look like.

 Calligraphy that is in “style” right now